Installation & Configuration¶

 Automatically load the prebuilts in every new terminal session by adding it to your

 Now that all preparations are done, you are now ready to install the OpTiMSoC framework itself.
-There are two options: either, you can install a prebuilt release package, or you can build OpTiMSoC yourself from the sources.
+There are three options: you can install a prebuilt release package, a prebuilt nightly build, or you can build OpTiMSoC yourself from the sources.
 We recommend starting with a binary release installation, and move to a custom-built version only after you verified that everything works.

 Recommended: OpTiMSoC binary releases¶